about

 statement

 My art work is an extension of living a life close to the land.
-I grew up on a family farm and now live on the vast windswept prairie of south central Montana.
-In this place I am surrounded by the harsh realities of storms that can wipe out a years crop in minutes, by ranchers braving the blustery cold to rescue a newborn calf from certain death, by a community that will drop everything to help extinguish a fire, and a sense of isolation that can be both comforting and profoundly lonely.
+Living on a ranch gives a vivid depiction of the circle of life—birth and death become part of the everyday.
+I am surrounded by the harsh realities of storms that can wipe out a year’s crop in minutes, by ranchers braving the blustery cold to rescue a newborn calf from certain death, by a community that will drop everything to help extinguish a fire, and a sense of isolation that can be both comforting and profoundly lonely.

 “Linder’s sculptures are the color of the high plains in early fall: gold, brown, tan, and white.
 Made from bones, seeds, leather, fur, branches, bronze, resin and time, her sculptures represent and incorporate cycles of growth, death, and rebirth.
 Life and death bear one another’s seed in symbol ad substance.
 Time infuses each work.
 Labor is embodied in stitches through unyielding materials, the weight of accumulation, and the traces of care spent shaping, stretching, and assembling.”—Susan Barnett, Curator, Yellowstone Art Museum (2020)